 - Paper, pencil, ruler & scissors to create pattern

-- Fabric (my –” easter basket took 1 yard of fabric)
+- My 7.5″ diameter Easter basket took 1 yard of fabric

 Creating the Pattern: